Cat Stevens: 1966–1969: Early musical career

 Georgiou began performing his songs in London coffee houses and pubs.
 At first he tried to form a band, but realised he preferred performing solo.
 Thinking his birth name might be difficult to remember, he chose the stage name Cat Stevens, partly because a girlfriend said he had eyes like a cat, but mainly because "I couldn't imagine anyone going to the record store and asking for 'that Steven Demetre Georgiou album'.
 And in England, and I was sure in America, they loved animals."

+Initial rise to fame

+By 1966, at age 18, Stevens had been to every record company in London, none of whom would sign him.
+Finally, he was heard by manager/producer Mike Hurst, formerly of British vocal group the Springfields.
+Hurst was impressed by Stevens's song, "I Love My Dog", however his superior was not.
+Despite this, three months later Hurst arranged for free studio time for Stevens to record a demo, deceiving Decca A&R chief Dick Rowe under the pretense that Hurst was recording a Mike D'Abo composition titled "Going, Going, Gone".
+Rowe was not amused by Hurst's deception, but after hearing the record he contacted Edward Leeds, the head of Decca Records, who was pleased by the song and signed Stevens to a record deal.

-In 1966, at age 18, he was heard by manager/producer Mike Hurst, formerly of British vocal group the Springfields.
-Hurst arranged for him to record a demo and helped him get a record deal.
-Stevens's first singles were hits: "I Love My Dog" reached number 28 on the UK Singles Chart; and "Matthew and Son", the title song from his debut album, reached number 2 in the UK.
-"I'm Gonna Get Me a Gun" was his second UK top 10 single, reaching number 6, and the album Matthew and Son, released in March 1967, reached number 7 on the UK Albums Chart.
+Stevens's first singles were hits: "I Love My Dog" reached number 28 on the UK Singles Chart; and "Matthew and Son", the title song from his debut album, reached number 2 in the UK, his highest charting single there to date.
+In March of 1967, Stevens released his album Matthew and Son, which peaked at number 7 on the UK Albums Chart.

+His 3rd single, "I'm Gonna Get Me a Gun", attracted controversy over the lyrics, which tell the story of a man who is tired of being "demoralised" and decides to buy a gun to take revenge on those who "put me down".
+The song was condemned by Jimmy Savile after it was played on the show Juke Box Jury, who felt it could incite violence among listeners.
+Stevens later apologized, saying he did not mean to entice children to purchase guns; also explaining the context and that he had written it for a Western musical, hence the lyrics.
+Nevertheless, the song became Stevens's second UK top 10 single, reaching number 6.